S100P5 – The cry in faith: God remains in control

 Many bulls surround me; strong bulls of Bashan encircle me.
 Roaring lions that tear their prey open their mouths wide against me.
 I am poured out like water, and all my bones are out of joint.
 My heart has turned to wax; it has melted within me.
 My mouth is dried up like a potsherd, and my tongue sticks to the roof of my mouth; you lay me in the dust of death.

 My leaky roof seems like such a small problem, but it was a huge concern to me.
-As I prayed and received no answers, I knew one thing for sure.
-If God was not holding back that rain, then He was letting it fall for a reason.
-What I learned through that experience was that his answer might be to equip me to act instead of his acting himself.
-David is in quite a predicament here.
+As I prayed and received no answers, I knew one thing for sure: if God was not holding back that rain, then He was letting it fall for a reason.
+What I learned through that experience was that his answer might be to equip me to act instead of just acting himself.
+In today’s passage, David is in quite a predicament.
 He describes a man who is a nervous wreck.
 His body is having a visceral reaction to his circumstance, and he is in dire straits.
 Even so, he acknowledges God’s control over this matter.
 He does not state that his enemy has lain him in the dust.
 He does not state that he has lain himself in the dust.
 He states that God has put him there, which is nothing more than a confession that God is still in control no matter how things look.